-California summer is here, with hot days and warm nights.
-Shorts and light shirts are the norm at Dixon, but remember that wildlife is still active, even in warm weather.
+California summer seems to never be over, but we're finally getting some cooler (relatively) days.
+High temperatures are in the high 80's and we're registering some high 50's just before dawn.
+Shorts and light shirts are the daytime norm at Dixon, but a light jacket might be good if you're out after dark.
+Please remember that wildlife is still active, even in warm weather.
 If you're hiking, wear sturdy closed-toed shoes.
 Long pants are recommended to avoid insect or reptile bites.

 Wood fires are never allowed (this includes pressed logs) anywhere in the park.
 Campsite barbecues are designed for charcoal only, and the use of wood or wood products in the barbecues may result in the loss of camping privileges.